 The goal here is to be in a calorie surplus.
 This means that your goal is consuming more calories than what your body burns in a day.
 Doing this with a CLEAN (not sweets and goodies) diet will allow your muscles to grow with adequate training and minimal fat gain.

 Also, do not go to bed hungry eat about 2 to 3 hours before your bed time.

 Increase Workout Intensity Overtime

 This is focusing on the amount of weight you lift.
-You want to progress with higher weight as you move forward in your routines.
+You want to progress with a higher weight as you move forward in your routines.
 This may seem like a given but what people tend to do is use the same weight for a workout without pushing their body to the next level of weight.

 You have to exert your body to a level of discomfort when pushing it to the next point of weight.
-This is what forces your muscles to grow overtime and become stronger.
+This is what forces your muscles to grow over time and become stronger.

 Increasing intensity also refers to the amount of time under tension with a certain movement.
 This means that you keep your muscle contracted at the end of your ascending movement for a few seconds, then slowly performing your descending movement while still keeping the muscle under tension.

 Again, this pushes your muscle to grow much more efficiently because more muscle fibers are being damaged in the process thus allowing them to rebuild into stronger and bigger ones.

 Increase Your Exercise Frequency